-The standardization work for RPKI infrastructure is carried out by the Internet Engineering Task Force (IETF).
-In RFC 4593 the Routing Protocol Security Requirements (RPSEC) working group analyzed security threats to IP routing protocols.
-This document mentions the falsification of routing information.
+Standardization work for RPKI infrastructure is carried out by the Internet Engineering Task Force (IETF).
+Produced by the Routing Protocol Security Requirements (RPSEC) working group, RFC 4593 analyzed the security threats to IP routing protocols.
+More specifically, this document mentions the falsification of routing information.

-In 2007, the IETF established the Secure Inter-Domain Routing (SIDR) working group to create architecture that would allow us to eliminate the threats to inter-domain (or external) routing identified in RFC 4593.
-The technology to be developed would have to allow incremental deployment.
+In 2007, the IETF established the Secure Inter-domain Routing (SIDR) working group to design architecture that would allow eliminating the threats to inter-domain (or external) routing identified in RFC 4593.
+This technology would have to allow incremental deployment.

 Specifically, the SIDR working group documented the use of certificates for the delegation of the right to use Internet resources.
-Its work includes: the specification of RPKI architecture, certification policies, the profile of the certificates that will be issued and various useful cryptographic materials.
-Before being able to issue RPKI certificates, it was necessary to define extensions to the X.509 certificates to represent IPv4 and IPv6 addresses, and ASNs.
-The following RFCs are already part of the RPKI specification: RFC 6480 to RFC 6493, RCF 6810 and RFC 6811.
+Its work includes the specification of RPKI architecture, certification policies, and the profile of the certificates that will be issued and various other useful cryptographic materials.
+Before being able to issue RPKI certificates, extensions to the X.509 certificates had to be defined to represent IPv4 and IPv6 addresses and ASNs.
+The following RFCs are already part of the RPKI specification: RFC 6480 to RFC 6493, RCF6810 and RFC6811.